 The request was aborted: Could not create SSL/TLS secure channel.

-UpdatesPublisher Log: (located at %LocalAppData%\Microsoft\UpdatesPublisher\Logs
+UpdatesPublisher Log: (located at %LocalAppData%\Microsoft\UpdatesPublisher\Logs) contains entries similar to:

 Download file: 'http://catalog.jetpatch.com/JetPatch-Catalog.cab' failed.
 Exception Message: The request was aborted: Could not create SSL/TLS secure channel.